paritytech/polkadot-sdk/modules/messages/README.md

 outbound messages.

 The message "appears" when some runtime code calls the `send_message()` method of the pallet.
-The submitter specifies the lane that he's willing to use and the message itself.
+The submitter specifies the lane that they're willing to use and the message itself.
 If some fee must be paid for sending the message, it must be paid outside of the pallet.
 If a message passes all checks (that include, for example, message size check, disabled lane check, ...), the nonce is assigned and the message is stored in the module storage.
 The message is in an "undelivered" state now.

 We assume that there are external, offchain actors, called relayers, that are submitting module related transactions to both target and source chains.
 The pallet itself has no assumptions about